-This excerpt from a letter by Sulpicius Severus (Epist.
-3, 6.
-9-10.
-11. 14-17.
-21: SC 133, 336-344) is used in the Roman Office of Readings for the feast (liturgical memorial) of Saint Martin of Tours on November 11.
-St. Martin was born in Pannonia of pagan parents around the year 316.
+Many who honor veterans on November 11th are unaware that the date of Veterans Day (also known as Armistice Day) was intentionally chosen to fall on the feast day of St. Martin of Tours, whose feast is November 11, was born in Pannonia of pagan parents around the year 316.
 He was baptized after forsaking military life, founded a monastery in France under the direction of St. Hilary, and was later chosen bishop of Tours.
 He was known during his lifetime as an exemplary pastor who educated the clergy, founded monasteries, and preached the gospel to the poor.
 He died in 397 AD.
 The following was written by a contemporary, Sulpicius Severus.

 Martin knew long in advance the time of his death and he told his brethren that it was near.
 Meanwhile, he found himself obliged to make a visitation of the parish of Candes.
 The clergy of that church were quarrelling, and he wished to reconcile them.
 Although he knew that his days on earth were few, he did not refuse to undertake the journey for such a purpose, for he believed that he would bring his virtuous life to a good end if by his efforts peace was restored in the church.